 - Recent Changes on the wiki

-- http://indiewebcamp.com/irc/today - today's discussions on IRC (page back day by day as needed).
+- https://chat.indieweb.org - today's discussions on chat (page back day-by-day as needed).

 Q: Who is the target audience for Indie Web Camp events?

-A: IndieWebCamp events are for anyone works on (or wants to work on) their own personal website, and shares at least some of that work openly (open source, open design, open UX).
-Are you a creator?
-Do you work on projects?
-Join us.
+A: IndieWebCamp events are for anyone who creates or works on their own personal website, or wants one, and shares at least some of that creativity or work openly (open source, open design, open UX).

 Q: What is the purpose of Indie Web Camp events?